 Students who satisfy the College's requirements for Honors in the Major Field (see "Curriculum and Curricular Requirements," Rollins College Catalogue may graduate with Honors in Political Science through one of the following methods.
 First, a student pursuing Honors in the Major Field in Political Science must successfully complete and defend an Honors in Political Science Research project under the supervision of a faculty member in the department.

-Alternatively, students may complete a second senior-year seminar as a thirteenth (13th) course in Political Science and defend their research project before a panel of three (3) faculty members, per the curricular requirements of the College.
+Alternatively, students may complete a second senior-year seminar as a twelfth (12th) course in Political Science and defend their research project before a panel of three (3) faculty members, per the curricular requirements of the College.
 Students in the College Honors Degree Program may use their senior-year research project for Honors in Political Science, with Departmental approval.

-All students are required to take introductory course selections in Comparative Politics (POL 100), Political Theory (POL 120), International Relations (POL 130), and American Politics (POL 160).
-Students are also required to complete Public Policy Analysis (POL 240A) OR Research Methods in Political Science (POL 240B), and a seminar class at the 400-level that includes the completion of a major research project.
+All students are required to take two (2) introductory courses and three additional core courses noted below.
+Students must take either Comparative Politics (POL 100) OR International Relations (POL 130).
+They must also take either American Politics (POL 160) OR Issues in American Politics (POL 161).

+Students are also required to complete Quantitative Analysis (POL 240A) OR Research Methods in Political Science (POL 240B), Political Thought (POL 220), and a senior seminar class at the 400-level that includes the completion of a major research project.
+It is recommended that students take POL 240A or POL 240B by the end of their sophomore year.